SamiiRoebuck/research-blog/content/blog/testing-and-evaluation/prototype-functionality-evaluation.md

 _Current data set count: 730_

-This is the most consistently correct category in terms of the predications from the model, this is very clearly due to the fact that it has the largest subsection of the dataset attributed to it.
+This is the most consistently correct category in terms of the predictions from the model, this is very clearly due to the fact that it has the largest subsection of the dataset attributed to it.

 One very positive outcome of this section of the training is that under optimum conditions (plain background, clear image etc) the model is able to recognise items such as glass beakers/pint glasses as being within the glass category even though the majority of the glass dataset is of glass bottles.
 This is promising as it shows that the current dataset is sufficient for the machine learning API make successful predications without direct learning material.